jleono2412/swag/README.md

 [behave -f allure_behave.formatter:AllureFormatter -o results folder site_tests/behave/features/feature name.feature]

+## Executing exercise

+In a cmd locate the folder where the algorithm_problem.py file is located then

+run python algorithm_problem.py "string to check"

 ### To see Report

 If you want to see report, you need execute [allure serve results folder]